Why Kyrgyzstan?

 What documents do I need for Kyrgyzstan?

-To travel to Kyrgyzstan, Bulgarian citizens need a valid passport and a visa.
-Don't worry, you can easily obtain the visa online through Kyrgyzstan’s electronic system.
-Just make sure your passport is valid for at least six months after your entry date, and you're set for adventures in this beautiful country!
+For travelling to Kyrgyzstan, Bulgarian citizens need a valid passport and visa.
+Don't worry, the visa can be easily obtained online through Kyrgyzstan's electronic system.
+Just ensure that your passport is valid for at least six months after your entry date, and you're all set for adventures in this beautiful country!

 Can you get mobile service and internet access?

-Upon arrival at the airport in Bishkek, you can purchase an inexpensive SIM card for your stay.
+Upon arriving at Bishkek airport, you can purchase an inexpensive SIM card for your stay.

 Ready for an adventure?

 Signed up for the expedition but wondering what to pack?
-You can check off your gear here to make sure you’re fully prepared.
+You can check off your gear here and ensure you're fully prepared.

-Get ready to experience the ancient nomadic way of life.
+Get ready to taste the ancient nomadic way of life.

 Clothing